ai4os/ai4-docs/source/getting-started/new-features.rst

 🚀 Upcoming features
 --------------------

-In this section, we will offer some insight on to where the AI4OS stack is heading.
+In this section, we will offer some insight on to where the AI4EOSC platform is heading.
-Some of these features are experimental and might not end up being integrated in the stack:
+Some of these features are experimental and might not end up being integrated in the platform:

-* integration of carbon mnonitoring

 Do you find something missing?
 Please check
 :ref:`how to suggest a new feature <new-features-request>`.